Ramaul: Some Information

-Interesting fact :- People here speaks dialect which is called as mithila Urdu (which is only spoken by the Muslim in that region)as their mother tongue.
-The neighbouring villages which have both sects i.e. Hindu and Muslim speaks maithali as their mother tongue.
-This village is more of a town and than a village.
+People here speaks dialect which is called as mithila Urdu (which is only spoken by the Muslim in that region) as their mother tongue.
+The neighbouring villages which have both sects i.e. Hindu and Muslim speak maithali as their mother tongue.
+This village is more of a town than a village.
 It has easy access of goods from both side i.e. border and Siraha bazaar.

 It has 6 Madrasah, in which Islamic teaching is taught, two private schools, of which one is secondary school and the other is lower secondary school, two government schools.
 It has 10 Masjid (Mosque).
 It is 1.6 kmfrom Siraha headquarters.
 The Kamla River, which flows from Nepal to India touches Ramaul from the West Area.